ClaireLee22/Facial-Keypoint-Detection/README.md

 Implement computer vision techniques and deep learning architectures to build a facial keypoint detection system.
 This sysytem can take in any image with faces, and predicts the location of 68 distinguishing keypoints around the eyes, nose, and mouth on a face.

 ### Project Procedure
-- Import datasets
-  - Dog dataset
-  - Human dataset
-- Preprocess the data with shape (batch, rows, columns, channels)
-- Write detectors
-   - face detector
-   - dog detector
-- Create a CNN
-- Compile the model
-  - train, test
-- Write a algorithm for the dog breeds classifier
-- Turn the code into a web app using Flask

 ### Project Results
-The model can successfully detect dogs and faces and make predictions on the given image.
-If detect a dog, the model will identify an estimate of the dog's breed.
-If detect any face, the code will identify the resembling dog breed for each face and overlay filters with dog's ears, nose and tongue on it.

 ## Getting Started
 ### Installing